-Application to all pre-registration nursing and midwifery courses offered at Edinburgh Napier University is online through UCAS.
+Applications to all pre-registration (undergraduate degree and masters) nursing and midwifery courses offered at Edinburgh Napier University are submitted online through UCAS.

 All nursing and midwifery courses have one intake each year, in September.
 There are NO January intakes.